TheUnknownCylon/HadoopLang/README.md

 The described language allows the development of an Hadoop applications by focusing only on the Map/Reduce job, without concerning type conversions, speed optimizations and boilerplate code.
 Unfortunately not all Hadoops strong points are possible with this language (remember: it was only a study excessive of roughly 1.5 / 2 EC).
 Some ideas on how this language can be improved:

 * Other code optimizations (see also the previous section)
+* Support for combiners, which are actually reducers.
+I have to study some theory on the subject first.
-* Support for combiners
+* Support for partitioners.
-* Support for sorters
+* Support for sorters.
 * Let the developer choose output folders.
 Now the jobname is used.
-* Distinguish integers and doubles, may also increase spee (but that needs further investigation to be sure).
+* Distinguish integers and doubles, may also increase speed (but that needs further investigation to be sure).
 * Give arguments to mappers and reducers, can be easily implemented by setting values to a job-config.
 * Chain several maps.
 This is possible in Hadoop with a chained mapper job.
 Hadooplang may generate better code for this, by merging mappers on forehand.
 This may reduce the number of required type-conversions from Hadoop to Java and the other way around.
 * Add a built-in type DONTCARE: _.
 This can for example be used to omit ``unused`` errors at places were variables must be defined (e.g. you are not interested in dict-keys).
-* More input formats
-* Custom input formats
+* More, or custom, input formats.
 * Adding custom types.
 For example have pre-defined datastructs (see example below).
 This will also involve serialization and de-serialization of these datastructs.